-- ◆ Business partners shall have a policy to reasonably assure that they will not procure Minerals that are clearly involved in conflicts and human rights abuses in conflict areas and high risk areas (CAHRA), exercise due diligence on the source and chain of custody of these minerals and make their due diligence measures available to customers upon customer request. - Related Regulation: Dodd-Frank Wall Street Reform and Consumer Protection Act.
+- Business partners shall have a policy to reasonably assure that they will not procure Conflict Minerals (tantalum, tin, tungsten and gold included in the products they manufacture which directly or indirectly finance or benefit armed groups that are perpetrators of serious human rights abuses in the Democratic Republic of the Congo or an adjoining country), exercise due diligence on the source and chain of custody of these minerals and make their due diligence measures available to customers upon customer request. - \ Related Regulation: Dodd-Frank Wall Street Reform and Consumer Protection Act.